WealthyFranklin/shiller-cape-analysis/README.md

 pip install pandas matplotlib seaborn scipy yfinance openpyxl xlrd
 ```

 Download `ie_data.xls` from [Shiller's website](http://www.econ.yale.edu/~shiller/data.htm) and place it in the same folder as the notebook.
-Then open `cape_analysis.ipynb` and run the cells in order.
+Then open `shillers_PE.ipynb` and run the cells in order.

 ---